Octavia SE 1.0 TSI 115PS

 paper its 113bhp doesn't sound a lot to move a large body but it's respectable

-enough; however, max torque comes in fairly low down the rev-range of torque.
+enough; however, max torque comes in fairly low down the rev-band.
+Better yet,

-Better yet, it's served up cleanly and can be used to maximum effect thanks
+it's served up cleanly and can be used to maximum effect thanks to a well-chosen

 Running up and down the six in the manual 'box is straightforward, courtesy